 Also on my hot list for a photograph was the Champs-Elysées, with the avenue of trees decked-out in lights and cars headlights streaming passed.
 I wasn’t the only one trying to capture this scene as others had the same idea as me of taking a photo from the traffic island in the middle of the street.
 I was amazed though at how many people were happy to stand out in the road, with their backs to the traffic, so that their loved one could take their photo with this scene as a backdrop displaying an almost suicidal disregard for their own safety.

 While waiting for the light to fade enough to capture the scene above, I explored the market stalls that ran all along the avenue.
 I particularly enjoyed the gourmet food market (no surprise there for regular readers).
 Edible and drinkable delights included hot wine and mulled cider, waffles and toffee apples, herbed sausages and many a tasty cheese.
+French Christmas Markets are always a treat!

 The avenue looked as splendid as I’d imagined with the Arc de Triomphe at one end and in the other direction a giant Ferris wheel on the Place de la Concord.